kubeflow/community/subprojects/maturity_requirements.md

 ### Incubating

-The project is actively developed and broadly usable, but is still maturing toward stable version and is on a path to Graduated.
-Most core functionality is in place.
-Maintainers SHOULD address bugs and performance issues.
-APIs and configuration options MAY still change between releases, so use in production environments should be evaluated carefully.
+The project is actively developed, broadly usable, and on track for Graduation.
+While most core functionality is stable, it is still maturing toward a final release.
+Our maintainers prioritize fixing bugs and optimizing performance.
+APIs and configuration options may change between releases.
+We recommend thoroughly testing the project before deploying it to a production environment.

 #### Requirements